rjsears/chia_plot_manager/README.md

 <br><br>
 <b> -fr    --farm_report</b><br>
-This options prints out a full farm daily plot report to the screen and exits.
+This option prints out a full farm daily plot report to the screen and exits.
 Utilizing the option ```-fre``` will also email the same report.
 This can also be set in your crontab to get a copy of this new report emailed to you each day.